i M POSSIBLE!

 Believes Keya

-13 year old Keya is a National and Global award winning Author of two best sellers, TEDx Speaker, Artist, Coder, Disability Advocate, Podcaster and YouTuber.
+13-year-old Keya is a National & Global award winning Author of 2 best sellers, TEDx Speaker, Artist, Coder, Disability Advocate, Podcaster & YouTuber.

 Keya was born with a rare genetic disorder called SMA.
 She proved over time that SMA does not define her.
 She wishes to live a limitless life inspite of her limitations.

-Keya is the youngest I M POSSIBLE & SMAART ambassador, raising awareness and advocating for inclusion through her written and spoken words.
+Keya is the youngest I M POSSIBLE & SMAART ambassador, advocating for inclusion of rare disease warriors through her written & spoken words.